Contact the Music Graduate Office

 A second minor may be within or outside the Jacobs School of Music, and may be a formal minor or an individualized minor (see the next paragraph for more information about the individualized minor).
 A second minor is subject to the requirements outlined above.
 The Bulletin includes a partial list of formally defined minors.
 Students are welcome to consult with department chairs or the Graduate Office about minors in other fields.
-Note that some departments (including Orchestral Conducting) do not offer minors.
+Note that some departments (such as Orchestral Conducting) do not offer minors.

 An individualized minor is a set of courses (at least 12 credits total) you propose that are from different departments and which fit a specific theme or emphasis.
 A written proposal in required when declaring this minor.
 This minor requires approval by a faculty member with expertise in the area of emphasis (who will serve as minor field representative) and the director of graduate studies.